-Rifampicin - Rifampicin is usually well tolerated.
+ADVERSE EFFECTS: Rifampicin - Rifampicin is usually well tolerated.
 Adverse effects are more common during intermittent therapy or after restarting interrupted treatment.

-Some patients may experience a cutaneos syndrome which presents 2 to 3 hours after a daily or intermittent dose as facial flushing, itching, rash, or rarely eye irritation.
-A 12-hour 'flu' syndrome of fever, chills, bone pains, shortness of breath and malaise has been associated with intermittent administration.
-It usually occurs after 3 to 6 months of intermittent administration and has a higher incidence with doses of 20 mg or more per top the process of th
+Some patients may experience a cutaneous syndrome which presents 2 to 3 hours after a daily or intermittent dose as facial flushing, itching, rash, or rarely eye irritation.

+A 12 - hour "flu" syndrome of fever, chills, bone pains, shortness of breath and malaise has been associated with intermittent administration.
+It usually occurs after 3 to 6 months of intermittent administration and has a higher incidence with doses of 20 mg or more per kg body weight given once weekly than with currently recommended regimens.
+Anaphylaxis or shock has occurred rarely.